 Video chats were used for even the simplest of interactions that would have been better served with a quick phone call (remember them?)

-Here at Skillshub orders of our online learning platform, elearning content and subscriptions for online courses surged.
+Here at Skillshub orders of our eLearning platform, elearning content and subscriptions for online courses surged.
 Remote learning was the only possible solution as all physical face to face training was placed on hold.

 So formal learning was all conducted online – in the main it was either a LIVE virtual course or an elearning course.
 You most likely learned informally if you were lucky!